 Used with permission from Dr. D’Adamo www.4YourType.com

-Michael and I love this recipe.
-We’ve made two batches of them for freezing for use later on in the growing season and they work really well from the freezer to the toaster, but these waffles are elegant enough to serve at any gourmet breakfast to impress visitors or friends.
+Michael and I love this recipe for Wild Rice Waffles.
+We’ve made several batches of them for freezing for use later on in the growing season and they work really well from the freezer to the toaster, but these waffles are elegant enough to serve at any gourmet breakfast to impress visitors or friends.

 The ingredients are word for word from Eat Right 4 Your Type O Cookbook (page 41), but I’ve re-organized the recipe a bit for easier making because I was confused with the wording and accidentally put flax seed in with the beaten egg whites, so here it goes:

 Ingredients for Wild Rice Waffles:

 Night Before: Cook up a cup of Wild Rice in 2 cups Water for 40 minutes.
 Set aside to cool for the morning.